Endpoint Agent Views

 The log table provides the following information:

-This view provides a comprehensive look at the entire network journey, starting from the agent and ending at the destination/application.
+This view provides a comprehensive look at the entire network journey for the single round selected in the timeline, starting from the agent and ending at the destination/application.
 This allows for pinpointing the specific segment causing performance degradation, along with its metrics and values.

 The view breaks down the entire path in the following segments: